 - Doctors who prescribe antibiotics (for example specialists in infectious diseases, intensive medicine, paediatrics)

 - Specialist pharmacists (with infectious diseases training)

 - Members of management

 - Others may be appointed as needed (such as an information technology specialist, a hospital epidemiologist etc)

-Obtaining success with limited personnel
+Reaching success with limited personnel

 With limited resources, it is crucial to ensure that programs are led by committed, influential, key stakeholders, rooted in existing infrastructure.
 As a patient safety issue, rational use should be a concern for all healthcare personnel and the contribution of nurses, pharmacists and data clerks can lead to measurable differences in antibiotic use.
-Clinical specialists provide extremely valuable technical expertise however the collective power of all healthcare workers interacting with patients must be harnessed for effective disease management and to reduce the spread of antibiotic resistance.
+Clinical specialists provide extremely valuable technical expertise.
+However, the collective power of all healthcare workers interacting with patients must be harnessed for effective disease management and to reduce the spread of antibiotic resistance.